Golf Tutorials

 You’ll be surprised how quickly this small habit eliminates those "Wait, what did I get on that last hole?" moments an hour later.

-Remembering Your Swing: How to Recall the Feel a a Good Shot
+Remembering Your Swing: How to Recall the Feel of a Good Shot

 Elite golfers simplify.
 They don't have twenty thoughts.
 They often have one.
 The secret isn’t to remember more, it’s to build a system that allows you to need to remember less.